Dennis the Menace Strikes Again

 Dennis the Menace Strikes Again (also known as: Dennis 2: Dennis Strikes Again) is a 1998 American comedy film.
-It is the sequel to the 1993 theatrical feature Dennis the Menace and stars Don Rickles, Betty White, and Justin Cooper.
+It is a standalone sequel to the 1993 theatrical feature Dennis the Menace and stars Don Rickles, Betty White, and Justin Cooper.
 It was produced by Outlaw Productions and released by Warner Home Video on July 14, 1998.
+The film was nominated for its sound editing at the 1999 Golden Reel awards.

+While the first film primarily took inspiration from the original Dennis the Menace comic strips, Dennis the Menace Strikes Again is more slapstick-heavy and takes inspiration from the television and animated adaptations of the strip.

 None of the cast from the first film returned to reprise their roles, with all of them being recast.
-Additionally, this was Don Rickles' final live action film performance.
+Additionally, it was Don Rickles' final live action film performance prior to his death in 2017.